 1. How long have you had your current mortgage?

-Before you get too far down the road thinking about refinancing, calculate how long you’ve been making mortgage payments under your current agreement.
+Before you get too far down the road thinking about refinance options, calculate how long you’ve been making mortgage payments under your current agreement.
 Lenders will want to see proof that you’ve been paying on your current mortgage for at least a year.
 If you haven’t been making mortgage payments for twelve months, then, chances are, refinancing your mortgage isn’t right for you.
 On the other hand, if you’ve been making timely mortgage payments for years, refinancing might be the right course of action–especially if it gets your better terms.